A Complete Guide to Enhanced Lifetime Mortgages

 - Just Retirement

-These brokers offer you higher maximum lump sums than their standard terms.
+These brokers offer you higher maximum lump sums for enhanced lifetime mortgages than with their standard terms.

 - The Aviva Lifestyle Flexi Plan provides you with a lower interest rate if the maximum amount isn’t required.